Ramsgate railway station: Motive power depot

 The SER opened a motive power depot near Ramsgate Station in April 1846.
 This was closed by the Southern Railway in 1926 and replaced by a larger facility in 1930.
 This closed to steam locomotives in 1959 and was converted for use servicing electric multiple units introduced by the Southern Region following the British Railways Kent Coast Electrification.

 The depot (51.3421°N 1.4018°E) was modernised in 2007 and opened in late 2008.

+Connections

+The station is situated in the northern Ramsgate parish of St Lawrence, a 10-minute walk away from Ramsgate town centre.
+The "Loop" bus service operated by Stagecoach South East connects the station with Ramsgate town centre and nearby Thanet settlements, including those not served by rail such as Westwood.